Galette des Rois with Pistachio Frangipane

 Pistachio cream:

 Combine the pistachios, powdered sugar, flour and salt in the small bowl of the food processor.
-The powdered sugar will prevent the mixture from turning into a paste.
 Pulse until finely ground.
 The resulting mixture may not be as fine as flour, but I don’t mind the texture and once it bakes, it isn’t noticeable.

 Place the butter in a small bowl.
 Add the pistachio mixture in 2 additions and whisk until the dry ingredients are thoroughly incorporated.
 Add lemon zest and eggs.
 Whisk until combined.